Proven to treat depression naturally, safely and quickly…

 Apply topically: Lavender is one of the few essentials oils that can be applied directly to your skin.
 A few drops applied to your pulse points on your wrists and behind your ears gets to work fast, as the skin is much thinner in these areas.
 Decant some lavender essential oil into a roller ball bottle to use as a quick pick-me-up continuously throughout the day.

 Indulge in a Massage: Research has found an aromatherapy massage to be one of the most effective ways to relieve depression.
 Mix a few drops of lavender essential oil with a carrier oil of your choice, relax and feel it uplift your mood and chase away gloomy thoughts.
 For quick relief, it’s best to use a less thick carrier oil like sweet almond or grapeseed, which will penetrate the skin more easily.
-And for the ultimate in convenience, try a ready-made lavender massage oil.
+And for the ultimate in convenience, try a 100% pure lavender massage oil.

 The Ultimate Guide on How to Use Essential Oils - Read More